 “When it comes to features, Millennials value cards with no annual fee (75%) and cash back rewards (71%).
 They also favor cards that offer account notifications (56%) and enhanced security (53%).”

-So what does this mean for Credit Unions?
+So what does this mean for Banks and Credit Unions?
 Well, there were two main take-a-ways that we discussed last week… First, older Millennials are realizing the benefits of using a rewards credit card, even if they still pay it off each month.
-So, if your CU wants this valuable interchange income, you will need to incorporate some kind of rewards or loyalty program with your credit card product and service portfolio.
+So, if your FI wants this valuable interchange income, you will need to incorporate some kind of rewards or loyalty program with your credit card product and service portfolio.